-- Make sure the clothes on your little ones fit.
+- Make sure the clothes on your little ones fit and they are comfortable in the clothes.
 If you go out and buy something new, I know it's hard to buy clothes that aren't one size up, because you know they grow so quickly.
 But baggy clothes will swallow up little ones, especially if they are sitting down.

 - Vests and coats - I have a love/hate relationship with vests and coats - they can be great for photos but so often they ride up and cover the kids faces.
 If you do want them wearing a vest or coat, please make sure it properly fits.

 BEFORE YOUR SESSION:

 - If you have an evening session, I recommend keeping the kids on a normal schedule for the day.
 Taking them out all afternoon and missing naptime will prove disastrous for the photo session.